Problem · Brand governance

 BRAND COHERENCE ACROSS FIVE MARKETS DRIFTED NO WRITTEN SPEC FLATTENED ONE GLOBAL VOICE TWO-LAYER LOCKED + FLEX

-House reading of brand coherence outcomes.
+House view of brand coherence outcomes.
 The flattened-one-voice approach loses local conversion.
 The drifted-no-spec approach loses M&A and AI legibility.
 The two-layer model holds both.

 The reflex response when drift is discovered is to flatten: write one global voice and enforce it.
 This trades drift for a different problem.
-The flattened global voice does not convert in any of the five markets because no local buyer reads in that register.
+The flattened global voice does not convert in any of the five markets because no local buyer judges in that language.
 The fix is not flattening.
 The fix is the two-layer system.

 ?